Nights-Software/ns-docs/resources/discordAPI.md

 # Discord API
 {: .no_toc }

-A guide to install Discord API! for FiveM
+A comprehensive FiveM resource for integrating Discord functionality into your server.
+This resource provides easy access to Discord user data, guild membership, roles, and more through a simple API.
 {: .fs-5 .fw-300 }

 ---